alvin-li/text_change_test/README.md

 # DASHBOARDS
 Create your own Dashboards from Peel’s pre-computed data so you can consistently visit and check- on the segmented metrics that you care about most!

 No data modeling, and coding required.
-Set it up in less than 2 minutes with just clicks to connect your data sources.